 When the tofu has dried, place the 3 tablespoons of corn starch on a plate.
 Coat the tofu on every side with the cornstarch and set it aside.

 Heat the vegetable oil in a large skillet.
 Add the tofu and cook until crispy and golden, about 5 minutes.
 Flip and cook until the other side is golden and crispy.
 Pour the sauce over the tofu and flip each piece to coat.
-Reduce heat to a simmer and cook until the sauce thickens and all tofu is gloriously coated.
+Reduce heat to a simmer and cook until the sauce thickens and the tofu is gloriously coated.

 Makes about a quart